BSc (Hons) Creative Technologies

 Video Showcase

-Graduates of BSc (Hons) Creative Technologies work across a wide range of creative and digital roles.
-These include immersive and interactive media, sound and audio-visual production, experience and interaction design, creative technology, games-related practice, digital content creation, and installation-based work.
+Graduates work across a wide range of creative and digital roles, including immersive and interactive media, sound and audio-visual production, experience and interaction design, creative technology, games-related practice, digital content creation, and installation-based work.
+The course also supports broader pathways such as creative entrepreneurship, cultural and events production, digital communications, or postgraduate study.

 Academic Staff